-UTS have commissioned this CMP to provide general guidance on the site and as they are contemplating new works that may include parts of the heritage listed sites.
+UTS have commissioned this CMP to provide general guidance on the site and to inform new works that may include parts of the heritage listed sites.
 Previous works have been undertaken on the buildings, particularly to the Bon Marche building.
-Those works no longer meet the requirements of the delivery of tertiary education on the campus and there is potential to re-purpose the building and the area around it.
+Those works no longer meet the requirements of the delivery of tertiary education on the campus and there is potential to repurpose the building and the area around it.

-In contrast to adaptation of existing significant fabric, new work would be limited to the Bon Marche building as the terraces provide little scope for works other than adaptation and minor changes.
-New works could include:
+In contrast to adaptation of existing significant fabric, significant new work would be limited to the Bon Marche Building as the terraces provide little scope for works other than adaptation and minor changes.
+New works to the Bon Marche Building could include:

-- major reconstruction of the interiors of Bon Marche - vertical additions on parts of the site - potential linking of the northern portion of the site to adjacent UTS sites for combined development options - changes to the facades to create street activation - re-development of the 1928 addition to the building
+- major reconstruction of the interiors - vertical additions on parts of the site - potential linking of the northern portion of the site to adjacent UTS sites for combined development options - potential for interconnection to the rear area of the Terrace Buildings - changes to the facades to create street activation - re-development of the 1928 addition to the building